Biocxifu/SpotSweeper/README.md

 # SpotSweeper<img src="https://user-images.githubusercontent.com/122006615/236639340-d832f708-5478-499a-9bfb-7bcb0dd7c89f.png" align="right" alt="" width="200" />
+####
+- The package provides basic visualization functions and convenient interactive tools for manually annotating spots
+- It can select all nearby tumor spots and assign specific groups.
-#### Estimate the immune cell infiltration score of adjacent spots in specific groups of tumor spots
+- It can estimate the score of spot immune cell infiltration and compare the differences in immune cell infiltration between specific tumor spots and adjacent spots.
+- It supports communication analysis between specific tumor spots and adjacent spots

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX